seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Once imported, you'll find the resulting datasets in `data/dist`.
 You'll also find new entries for each datasource in `project/datasources.json`.
 At any point, you can make edits to this file and then run `reimport:data` to regenerate the files in `data/dist`.

-### Update Geography
+### Update default Geography

-Now you change the projects default geography.
+Now you change the projects default geography from the world, to your new planning boundary.

 - Open `project/geographies.json`.
 You will see an array with one geography record called `world`.
-- Set `precalc` to `false` for the default `world` geography.
+Set `precalc` to `false` for this record.
 This will exclude it from precalculation.
-- Add a new geography record for your planning boundary and save the file.
+- Add the following new geography record to the array and save the file.

 ```json
 {